"Coleman Hawkins single-handedly created the idiom for the tenor saxophone in jazz" - Loren Schoenberg

 Accompanied by pianist Leo de la Fuente, Coleman Hawkins announces and plays “I Wish That I Were Twins”.
 Filmed at Pulchri Studio, Lange Voorhout, The Hague, Netherlands.

-“It was unnerving how intently he could listen.
+“It was unnerving how intently Coleman Hawkins could listen.
 You’d be playing and suddenly you’d be aware of someone standing off to your right.
 If you looked over, you’d see him with his arms folded and his head down just a little, watching and listening to everything.
 He did that for as long as I knew him.”